Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 • 1 part perlite (for drainage and aeration)

-This combination holds enough moisture to keep roots happy while allowing excess water to drain quickly.
+This holds enough moisture to keep roots happy while letting excess water drain quickly.

 When to repot: